Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Extensions

 \section{Extensions}

 The WAIT and Nested WAIT algorithms assume constant arrival rates and a fixed number of segments matching the number of prompt types.
-In practice, however, LLM inference systems face two additional challenges: (i) \textbf{time-varying workloads}, where arrival rates fluctuate throughout the day (e.g., peak hours vs. off-hours); (ii) \textbf{numerous prompt types}, where maintaining separate thresholds for hundreds of output lengths becomes infeasible.
-We address these challenges through two extensions that preserve the core algorithmic principles—eviction prevention and approaching load balance—while adapting to realistic deployment scenarios.
+In practice, however, LLM inference systems face two additional challenges: (i) \textbf{time-varying workloads}, where arrival rates fluctuate over time; (ii) \textbf{numerous prompt types}, where maintaining separate thresholds for hundreds of output lengths becomes infeasible.
+We address these challenges through two extensions that preserve the core algorithmic principles---eviction prevention and approaching load balance---while adapting the threshold construction to more realistic deployment settings.

 First, we extend Nested WAIT to handle time-varying arrival rates $\lambda_j^t$ by replacing constant-rate threshold conditions with accumulated arrival constraints over each iteration window.
-The coupling-based proof technique extends naturally, requiring only that threshold conditions hold at every time instant (Section~\ref{sec:time_varying}).
-Second, we introduce a \textbf{segment-wise design} that groups $m$ prompt types into $L \leq m$ segments, reducing algorithmic complexity while maintaining asymptotic optimality (Section~\ref{sec:segment_design}).
-Numerical validation confirms that a moderate segment count (e.g., $L=10$) suffices in practice, with memory overhead remaining logarithmic.
+This gives a conservative finite-horizon guarantee under bounded window loads.
+The delay bound additionally requires that the first threshold can be collected on the service-normalized time scale, which rules out arbitrarily long low-arrival intervals (Section~\ref{sec:time_varying}).
+Second, we introduce a \textbf{segment-wise design} that groups many prompt types into a smaller number of decode-stage segments, reducing algorithmic complexity while maintaining the same threshold structure (Section~\ref{sec:segment_design}).